inferno-framework/inferno-framework.github.io/docs/getting-started-users.md

 default, Inferno uses the [FHIR Validator Wrapper](https://github.com/inferno-framework/fhir-validator-wrapper).
-For Test Kits that require profile validation, such as the US Core Test Kit, the corresponding Implementation Guide will need to be placed in the `lib/inferno_deployment/igs/` directory as a _.tgz_ file (i.e., _package.tgz_).
+For Test Kits that require profile validation, such as the US Core Test Kit, the corresponding Implementation Guide needs to be placed in the `lib/inferno_deployment/igs/` directory as a _.tgz_ file (i.e., _package.tgz_).
-The Implementation Guide files for a Test Kit can be located in that kit's git repository and just copied over directly:
+Inferno Test Kits already have the IGs in their repository, so you can easily just copy it over from that Test Kit into your template directory.

-e.g., for the US Core Test Kit:
+For example, if you want to include the US Core IG in your template directory:
 ```sh
 git clone https://github.com/inferno-framework/us-core-test-kit.git
 cp -a us-core-test-kit/lib/us_core_test_kit/igs/. inferno-template/lib/inferno_template/igs/